mayadaGhanem/BookingApi/README.md

 # BookingApi
-booking using GraphQl , reactjs and nodejs
+booking using GraphQl and nodejs